Siderno Group: Canada

-After Michele Racco's death, his son Domenic Racco filled his void.
+By 1976, Cosimo Commisso was considered by the police to be a capo bastone (underboss) in the Siderno group.
+By the early 1980s, Zito was boss of the Toronto Siderno Group after the death of Michele Racco.
+Racco's son Domenic Racco also filled his void briefly.
 In January 1983, Anthony Musitano of the Hamilton-based Musitano crime family was sentenced to 15 years in prison for bombing a number of businesses in Hamilton, including bakeries.
 While in prison, he orchestrated the murder of Domenic Racco, who violated their cocaine trade agreement by dealing behind Musitano's back, and also owed the Musitano family as much as $500,000.
+Racco was also arrested in February 1982 and charged in connection with a cocaine-trafficking conspiracy and was awaiting trial.
 Tony Musitano befriended inmate Billy Rankin at Millhaven Institution in Kingston who was due to be released in December that year.
 Giuseppe Avignone, nephew of Tony and Domenic Musitano, often visited Tony in prison to discuss details of the plot, which were secretly recorded by the police.
 Rankin was released on December 7, and given "the okay" by Domenic Musitano.
-On December 10, 1983, Racco got into a car in front of his Mississauga apartment with Rankin, Domenic Musitano and Peter Majeste, thinking it was to discuss potential drug trade, but was taken to a railway track and killed.
+On December 10, 1983, Racco got into a car in front of his Mississauga apartment with Rankin, Domenic Musitano and Peter Majeste, thinking it was to discuss a potential drug trade, but was taken to a railway track and killed.
 In March 1984, Domenic and Tony Musitano, Avignone and Rankin were arrested.
 Domenic Musitano received six years for being an accessory after the fact to murder.
 Anthony Musitano, already in prison on the bombing charges, was sentenced to 12 years concurrently, Avignone got five years and Rankin was sentenced to 12 years, all three pleading guilty to conspiracy to commit murder.

 The Siderno mob in Southern Ontario was at the centre of a criminal business such as drug trafficking, cigarette smuggling, extortion, and gambling.
 The organisation managed to gain high levels of income from these activities in Canada, but the affiliated persons used to maintain tight links with the small and poor town of Siderno.
 In fact the organisation of the group was controlled from Siderno or in accordance with clans based there.